FemkeKocken/m21project/Journal.md

 ## Entry 14/05/2023 ##

+Plan for next week:
+ - 10 user test
+ - collect feedback
+ - start cluster analysis
+ - in the meantime write about the methodology
+ - get some early conclusions
+ - change design
+ - formalize the analysis

+## Entry 14/05/2023 ##

 I finished up customer support by half assing it.
 I think i does not get the story across very clearly right now.
 But I'm just really tired.
 Maybe I'll get bac to it tomorrow. updates for now:
  - took out the consent questions